dennisXZX/Jumbo-notes/README.md

 __Build language files__

-Anytime you add new language using `react-intl`, you need to run `yarn build:langs` to generate the new translations.
+Anytime you add new language using `react-intl`, you need to run `yarn build:langs` to generate new translation JSON file.

 __Upload static images__